Kieran Breen (Head of Research & Innovation)

 Excited by the prospect of being involved with the translation of research into real outcomes for patients within a healthcare setting, Louise joined St Andrew’s Healthcare from The Open University’s Faculty of Health & Social Care in August 2017.

-Lucy has worked within administration for over 15 years, and her career journey has been a varied one.
+Lucy has worked within administration for the majority of her career, however her journey has been a varied one.

-She started out as a Physical Education and English teacher and then became a Police Constable in the Hertfordshire Constabulary where she had a number of roles, including working in the Control Room and assisting in the Domestic Violence Unit.
+She started out as a Physical Education and English Teacher and then became a Police Constable in the Hertfordshire Constabulary where she had a number of roles, including being a Constable in Rickmansworth, Watford and Hemel Hempstead, working in the Divisional Control Room, Area Crime Unit and Community Safety Unit (Domestic Violence).

-Following eight years as a School Administrator at All Saints Primary School in Northampton, Lucy joined St Andrew’s Healthcare as the Research Administrator in April 2016.
+After moving to Northamptonshire, Lucy worked as a School Administrator at All Saints Primary School in Kingsthorpe, Northampton for 8 years and then joined St Andrew’s Healthcare as the Research Administrator in April 2016.